zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "It is what we make out of what we have, not what we are given, that separates one person from another."
+> "The Law of Concentration states that whatever you dwell upon grows.
+The more you think about something, the more it becomes part of your reality."
 >
-> — Nelson Mandela
+> — Brian Tracy
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch